eigentourist/defcon30/README.md

 # defcon30
-Hacking The Metal 2: Hardware and the Evolution of C Creatures
+Content and code for Hacking The Metal 2: Hardware and the Evolution of C Creatures -- a workshop for Def Con 30